This post is about how web notifications fit into personalization strategies and what results they yield.

 To Sum Up

 McKinsey & Company estimated that personalization has the capacity to reduce acquisition costs by as much as 50%, lift revenues by 5% to 15%, and increase the efficiency of marketing spend by 10% to 30%.
-We witnessed this transformation potential become actualized by personalizing visitor journeys for them.
-See the case study here.
+We actualized this by personalizing visitor journeys for several customers.